Yayoi Kusama: New York City: 1957–1972

 In 1961, she moved her studio into the same building as Donald Judd and sculptor Eva Hesse; Hesse became a close friend.
-In the early 1960s, Kusama began to create so-called soft sculptures by covering items such as ladders, shoes and chairs with white phallic protrusions.
-Despite the micromanaged intricacy of the drawings, she turned them out fast and in bulk, establishing a rhythm of productivity which she still maintains.
+In the early 1960s, Kusama began to create so-called soft sculptures by covering items such as ladders, shoes, and chairs with white phallic protrusions.
+Despite the micromanaged intricacy of the drawings, she turned them out fast and in bulk, establishing a rhythm of productivity which she maintained for the rest of her life.
 She established other habits too, like having herself routinely photographed with new work and regularly appearing in public wearing her signature bob wigs and colorful, avant-garde fashions.

 In June 1963, one of Kusama's soft sculpture pieces, a couch covered with phallus-like protrusions she had sewn, was exhibited at the Green Gallery.
 Included in the same exhibition was a papier-mache sculpture by Claes Oldenburg, who had not worked in soft sculpture.
 Kusama's piece received the most attention from attendees and critics, and by September Oldenburg was exhibiting sewn soft sculpture, some pieces of which were very similar to Kusama's; Oldenburg's wife apologized to Kusama at the exhibit.
 According to Fordham professor of art Midori Yamamura, Oldenburg likely was inspired by Kusama's work to use sewn pieces himself, pieces which made him an "international star".
 Kusama became depressed over the incident.
 A similar incident occurred soon after when Kusama exhibited a boat she had covered in soft sculpture, with photographs of the boat completely covering the walls of the exhibit space, which was very innovative.
 Andy Warhol remarked on the exhibit, and not long after covered the walls of an exhibit space with photos of a cow, for which he drew significant attention.
 Kusama became very secretive about her studio work.
 Helaine Posner, of the Neuberger Museum of Art, said it was likely some combination of sexism and racism that kept Kusama, who was creating work of equal importance to men who were using her ideas and taking the credit for them, from getting the same kinds of backing.

 A polka-dot has the form of the sun, which is a symbol of the energy of the whole world and our living life, and also the form of the moon, which is calm.
 Round, soft, colorful, senseless and unknowing.
 Polka-dots become movement ...
 Polka dots are a way to infinity.